PavelPoroskov/my-web-extensions/README.md

 2) User can delete bookmark by clicking Del button on the label.
 3) User can hide bookmark labels by clicking on label.
 4) Command "close duplicate tabs" in page context menu.
-  Close duplicated tabs.
-  It does not change pinned tabs.
 5) Command "close bookmarked tabs" in page context menu.
-  Close duplicated tabs.
-  Close bookmarked tabs.
-  It does not change pinned tabs.

 ## Install
 For Chrome/Chromium